clayton1440/ToolSelector_V2/README.md

 ToolSelector V2
-Designed for use at BAE Systems Inc (fka Ball Aerospace & Technologies)

 ToolSelector allows users to efficiently manage their tooling, and easily add selected tools to a Shop Order operation.
 Users can link any number of Shared tool databases (residing on a network share, or otherwise selectable via File Explorer) to select from, as well as their own private database.